 It is most evident in the bathroom and kitchen faucets.

-How To Remove Hard Water Stains From Stainless Steel Faucets?
+Removing Hard Water Stains From Stainless Steel Faucets:

 In order to remove these spots, the first thing you need to consider is the product to clean.
 Often, kitchen appliances like faucets, utensils, sinks, and countertops are the ones to clean.